Effluent Treatment Plants: Role & Importance

 What is an Effluent Treatment Plant (ETP)?

-An Effluent Treatment Plant (ETP) is a system designed to remove contaminants from industrial wastewater.
-It consists of multiple stages that treat wastewater physically, chemically, and biologically to ensure that the discharged water is safe for the environment.
-These treatment systems vary depending on the industry and the type of effluents produced.
+An Effluent Treatment Plant (ETP) is a facility that treats industrial wastewater by removing the contaminants from it.
+It involves several stages that physically, chemically, and biologically treat the wastewater so that the water discharged is harmless to the environment.
+The treatment plants are different based on the industry and the kind of effluents they generate.

 Importance of Effluent Treatment Plants